-An eyeshadow kit with five, expertly-picked complimentary colors, they can be used together or all on their own for a sleek, shimmery shadow that perfect the au-natural look.
+An eyeshadow kit with five, expertly-picked complementary colors, these shades can be used together or all on their own for a sleek, shimmery shadow that perfects the au-natural look.
 Tested for sensitivity and formulated without harsh chemical ingredients, Jane Iredale’s eyeshadow kit also has 4 other variants.
 They all are formulated with all-natural minerals and botanical extracts like Pine Extract that your eyes will love.

 If you prefer to purchase your Eye Shadows in the singular, then look no further than Jane Iredale’s extremely popular single pressed powder shadows ($22) that are available in 33 shades!
-Safety tested for sensitivity just like all Jane Iredale blends, these highly pigmented shadows can be used wet or dry and offer and will help condition and calm irritation with the standout ingredient pine bark.
+Safety tested for sensitivity just like all Jane Iredale blends, these highly pigmented shadows can be used wet or dry and will help condition and calm irritation with the standout ingredient (aka pine bark).

 RMS Beauty Eye Polish $28

-A little bolder than their eye polish but just as hydrating, RMS’s single shadows ($18.50) come in fourteen colors that stick and can be used for lining, highlighting and creating smoky looks.
+A little bolder than their eye polish but just as hydrating, RMS’s single shadows ($18.50) come in fourteen colors that stick.
+That staying power means it can be used for lining, highlighting, and creating smoky looks.
 This shadow is made for those who prefer pressed powders to creams but is formulated with the same natural and skin-beneficial ingredients you’ll find in all RMS products.

 These multi-use sticks keep popping up in our makeup reviews because we can’t stress enough how important getting a good bang for your buck really is.
-Suitable for all skin tones and available in three shades, you can keep this stick in your purse for the perfect quick touch-up on your eyes, lips or cheeks.
-This convenient makeup stick is EWG-verified for non-toxic, natural ingredients that are not only safe for use, but also work to hydrate and protect your skin with the likes of aloe vera, olive oil and shea butter.
+Suitable for all skin tones and available in three shades, you can keep this stick in your purse for the perfect quick touch-up on your eyes, lips, or cheeks.
+This convenient makeup stick is EWG-verified for non-toxic, natural ingredients that are not only safe, but also work to hydrate and protect your skin with the likes of aloe vera, olive oil, and shea butter.
 You can’t ask for one product to do more for your look.